Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Methods

 \subsection{Our Construction of the Witness Complex}

 The witness complex is a simplicial complex constructed based on two sets of points: landmarks, $L = \{ \ell_i \}$, and witnesses, $W = \{w_j\}$.
-We will construct it as follows: \begin{definition} Let $L$ be the set of landmark points, $W$ be the set of witness points, and $\alpha\in \mathbb{R}^{\geq 0}$ be a scale parameter.
+We will construct it as follows: \begin{definition*} Let $L$ be the set of landmark points, $W$ be the set of witness points, and $\alpha\in \mathbb{R}^{\geq 0}$ be a scale parameter.
 We define the witness complex constructed from $L$ and $W$ at scale $\alpha$ as follows:

-where $d(\ell, w)$ is the distance between landmark $\ell$ and witness $w$. \end{definition}
+where $d(\ell, w)$ is the distance between landmark $\ell$ and witness $w$.
+Note that equation above includes all landmark points as 0-simplices for all scales $\alpha\geq 0$. \end{definition*}

 Intuitively, this is a simplicial complex constructed with landmarks as the vertices (all of which are born at $\alpha=0$), and simplices built from the sets of vertices contained within distance $\alpha$ from the same witness.
-Note that this construction is a clique complex; that is, if all faces of a simplex are in the complex, the face is included as well.
-Given an increasing set of $\alpha$ values
+Given an increasing sequence of $\alpha$ values

 then the sequence of simplicial complexes

 defines a filtration.